a-lang/CloudCoinWallet-snap/README.md

 ## Install

-Go to the [Release][releases] page to download the snap file that we built.
+Go to [Release][release] page to download the snap file that we built.

 Then, run the following command to install it.